raspberrypilearning/focus-on-the-prize/en/step_7.md

 --- task ---

-Test your game and see if you can keep track of the gift box with a distracting duck flying across the screen.
+Test your game and see if you can keep track of the gift box with a distracting duck flying across the Stage.

 --- /task ---